evotions/KeyboardEmu-for-BBC-Microbit/Extension_README.md

 ## Requirements

-1. **micro:bit v2** (required for USB serial)
+1. **BBC micro:bit** (v1 or v2 supported)
 2. **Python companion script** running on host computer
 3. **USB cable** connection to computer

 ## Quick Start

 ### 1. Add the Extension
-Search for "serial-hid" in MakeCode extensions or import this repository.
+Search for "keyboard-emu" in MakeCode extensions or import this repository.

 ### 2. Initialize the System
 ```blocks